sjmodi1997/VaccineSlotFinder/README.md

     - requests
     - bs4
 - Updates pincodes where you want to monitor
-- Update your doze availability e.g. looking for doze1/doze2
+- Update your dose searching params as per requirements in the slotsFinder.py
+    - lookForDose1, lookForDose2 :
+        - if both are true it will return result for both
+    - lookForCoviShield, lookForCovaxin:
+        - if both are true it will return result for both
-- Run the slotFinder.py
+- Run the slotsFinder.py
 - You will get the alert